Benjamin Sheares: Death and funeral

 The Straits Times report on 13 May 1981 on Sheares' death (top) and his grave at Kranji State Cemetery (bottom).

-On 2 March 1981, it was found out that Sheares had lung cancer.
+On 2 March 1981, it was discovered that Sheares had lung cancer.
 On May 3, Sheares suffered from a brainstem ischaemia which caused him to go unconscious.
 On 7 May, Sheares slipped into a coma after developing a cerebral haemorrhage.
 On 12 May, two nurses from the Ministry of Health and a security officer with oxygen cylinders and a stretcher were sent to his house.
 He died later that day at 2:10 pm.

 News of his death was first announced at 2:47 pm and all scheduled radio and television programs were cancelled.
 The flag at City Hall was flown at half-mast in respect.
-An open casket service was held at his home with the first visitors being Chief Justice Wee Chong Jin and his wife, Deputy Prime Minister Goh Keng Swee and his wife, and Prime Minister Lee Kuan Yew, Lee's wife, and Lee's daughter.
-Other visitors included Environment Minister Ong Pang Boon and Member of Parliament Lee Chiaw Meng.
+An open casket service was held at his home with the first visitors being Chief Justice Wee Chong Jin and his wife, deputy prime minister Goh Keng Swee and his wife, and prime minister Lee Kuan Yew, Lee's wife, and Lee's daughter.
+Other visitors included environment minister Ong Pang Boon and member of parliament Lee Chiaw Meng.

 Sheares' body was laid in state on 14 May with about 85,000 people showing up to pay their respects on 15 May.
 On 16 May, Sheares' coffin was carried from the Istana to Kranji State Cemetery to be buried where he was given a 21-gun salute by the Singapore Armed Forces.
-Foreign dignitaries who attended his funeral include Indonesian President Suharto, Thai Prime Minister Prem Tinsulanonda, Malaysian Deputy Prime Minister Mahathir Mohamad, Governor of Malacca Syed Zahiruddin Syed Hassan, and Filipino Speaker of the House Querube Makalintal.
+Foreign dignitaries who attended his funeral include Indonesian president Suharto, Thai prime minister Prem Tinsulanonda, Malaysian deputy prime minister Mahathir Mohamad, governor of Malacca Syed Zahiruddin Syed Hassan, and Filipino speaker of the house Querube Makalintal.
 Other countries such as New Zealand, Myanmar, Japan, South Korea, Brunei, Maldives, Nauru, Sri Lanka, United States, and Australia also sent their representatives.

-Then-United States president Ronald Reagan stated that Sheares' had "an unselfish public devotion which all Americans admire."
-Then-Yang di-Pertuan Agong of Malaysia Sultan Ahmad Shah stated that he was "an illustrious son of Singapore who had contributed much to the existing close relationship between [the] two countries."
-Then-Prime Minister Lee said "his humble and unassuming manner belied an intense commitment to excellence".
+United States president Ronald Reagan stated that Sheares' had "an unselfish public devotion which all Americans admire."
+Yang di-Pertuan Agong of Malaysia Sultan Ahmad Shah stated that he was "an illustrious son of Singapore who had contributed much to the existing close relationship between [the] two countries."
+Prime minister Lee said that "his humble and unassuming manner belied an intense commitment to excellence".